qoolixiloop/qool-latex-loop/README.md

 ### 🎁 Download my markdown files
 > The files of my GitHub repositories are not yet ready to be shared.
 But there is no need to wait, because I am going to share a trick, about how you can access the source code of any markdown web page on GitHub.
-Let's make three examples:
+By clicking the button below, you will see the three different patterns on how to get access to the raw markdown text files.
 >
 > <details>
 > <summary> 📖  show the examples </summary>
 > 🎁
+>
 >
 > 1. **Wiki Home.md:** This is the URL you see, when you visit my Wiki helloworld homepage:
 >        https://github.com/qoolixiloop/qool-helloworld-loop/wiki
 >    * just add '/Home.md' as follows: